swaswa999/Email-Sender/README.md

-# Email-Sender
+# Spam_E-mail_sender
-This is a simple e-mail sender coded in python.
+This is a simple e-mail sender to spam e-mail to people.